 Make a plan and set time aside to study

 During my days off, I spent around 4 hours studying, and on average, I was completing 45 badges per week.
 When I started my first Salesforce Administrator job, I always arrived in the office at 8am to have an extra hour to study before my actual workday began.
-I found I was more productive in the morning, so my commitment to arrive 1 hour early and spend that time studying helped me to gain new skills and learn something new every day.
+I found I was more productive in the morning, so my capitalized on this.

 Don’t dip in and out of random topics